yamatogun/100-days-of-code/log.md

 **thoughts**
 I find it difficult to balance training between pure algo/python exercises and building app which is more focused on developing the portfolio.
 Feels like doing both is necessary.
 At the moment, I don't manage to find time for the app.

+### Day 26: Sunday, December 31st

+**progress**
+- warm up python exercises: hamming distance, word counts
+- doc about classes and objects in Javascript

+**thoughts**
+maybe i should focus more on practicing my basic Python skills.
+I actually have a couple of readings I still have to schedule

+### Day 27: Monday, January 1st

+**progress**
+- dynamic programming exercise: number of ways to get a given sums with given coins

+**thoughs**
+glad i managed to do the exercise by myself